js-kyle/connect-assets/README.md

   -o DIRECTORY, --output DIRECTORY
                         Specifies the output directory to write compiled assets to.
 Defaults to 'builtAssets'.
-  -gz, --gzip
+  -s PATH, --servePath PATH
+                        The virtual path in which assets will be served over HTTP.
+If hosting assets locally, supply a local path (say, "assets").
+If hosting assets remotely on a CDN, supply a URL -gz, --gzip
                         Enables gzip file generation, which is disabled by default.